im360john/gateway/README.md

 - Getting Started
   - <a href="https://docs.centralmind.ai/content/getting-started/installation/">Installation</a>
-  - <a href="https://docs.centralmind.ai/content/getting-started/generate-api/">Generate API</a>
+  - <a href="https://docs.centralmind.ai/content/getting-started/generating-api/">Generating an API</a>
-  - <a href="https://docs.centralmind.ai/content/getting-started/launch-api/">Launch API</a>
+  - <a href="https://docs.centralmind.ai/content/getting-started/launching-api/">Launching an API</a>
 - <a href="https://docs.centralmind.ai/content/integration/chatgpt/"> Integration - ChatGPT</a>
 - <a href="https://docs.centralmind.ai/connectors/"> Database Connectors</a>
 - <a href="https://docs.centralmind.ai/plugins/"> Plugins</a>